Bristol-Myers Squibb

 Benefits

-Bristol-Myers Squibb FLEX program lets employees choose medical, dental and life insurance coverage that fits their needs.
+Bristol-Myers Squibb lets employees choose medical, dental and life insurance coverage that fits their needs.

-The company offers a savings and investment plan that matches employee contributions 75 cents on the dollar for the first 6% of pay.
-Company contributions vest over a five-year period.
-A retirement plan is also offered based on years of service and annual pay.
+The company offers a 401(k) plan that matches employee contributions dollar-for-dollar for the first 6% of pay.
+Additional contributions are made based on age and years of service.

 The company also offers flexible spending accounts, life insurance and disability insurance.